-Police in Port Hope, a small town located about 100 km east of Toronto, started selling T-shirts with the slogan "Blue Lives Matter" last week in an attempt to fundraise and draw attention to "all the police officers who have given their lives in the line of duty," Chief Bryant Wood told Northumberland Today.
+Police in Port Hope, a small town located about 62 miles east of Toronto, started selling T-shirts with the slogan "Blue Lives Matter" last week in an attempt to fundraise and draw attention to "all the police officers who have given their lives in the line of duty," Chief Bryan Wood told Northumberland Today.

 The wording appears to be a play off the Black Lives Matter movement, which was created in part to highlight the extent of police brutality and the systemic racism within law enforcement toward black people.

 When Cobourg resident Meghan Sheffield, 31, noticed the local force tweeting about the T-shirts, she said she was shocked.
 "My reaction was literally, 'Oh no,'" Sheffield told VICE.
 "The Port Hope Police is a mostly male, white Canadian police association co-opting the words of a movement that was founded by queer black women for their own purposes.